cypress-interceptor

 /**

-* Stop time measuring (a helper function)
+* Stop the time measurement (a helper function)

 *

-* since startTiming was called (in ms), otherwise it returns undefined
+* called (in ms); otherwise, it returns `undefined`.

 */